 Betty Thompson "NOR HELL A FURY LIKE A WOMAN SCORNED"

-Betty Thompson sends a letter to the UT President Spurr that says "NOR HELL A FURY LIKE A WOMAN SCORNED" .
-This letter was sent after Spurr after he rejected a special committees recommendation to merge the women's and men's programs into one athletic department.
+This letter was sent after Spurr rejected a special committees recommendation to merge the women's and men's programs into one athletic department.
 Instead the Athletic Council suggested a "separate and distinct" department for intercollegiate athletics for woman.
-On the surface this decision appeared to guaranteed the independence of women's sports from men's sports, but in reality this decision made the success of the new intercollegiate women's athletic department problematic.
+On the surface this decision appeared to guarantee the independence of women's sports from men's sports, but in reality this decision made the success of the new intercollegiate women's athletic department problematic.
 Without question funding from scratch and building a Women's Athletic Department would require tremendous sacrifices from both the players and coaches.

 A TRIBUTE TO BETTY THOMPSON FROM RODNEY PAGE